JubaerHosain/Bangla-Text-Summarizer/README.md

 Languages or Tools to be used: Java

 Supervisor:
-Dr. Ahmedul Kabir
+Dr. Ahmedul Kabir,
-Assistant Professor
+Assistant Professor,
 IIT, University of Dhaka